mccaidan/parambiltakehome/README.md

 brew install poppler
 brew install tesseract
 ```
-~~pip install PyPDF2~~

 ### Code from
 https://www.geeksforgeeks.org/python-reading-contents-of-pdf-using-ocr-optical-character-recognition/

 ## General Road Map
-1. Python script that takes a PDF document as an argument
+1. Python script that takes a PDF document as a command line argument
-2. Use PDF processing library to convert PDF to text
+2. Uses PDF processing library to convert PDF to text
-3. Call third party LLM API with questions and resultant text
+3. Calls third party LLM API (OpenAI) with prompts and resultant text from PDF
-4. Receive answers from API response
+4. Receives answers from API response
-5. Write answers to .docx underneath respective questions
+5. Writes answers to .docx underneath respective questions

 ## Assumptions
 * The information in the PDF is about one person